 Whether you are building your vocabulary, becoming a more advanced reader or just enjoying a book with a friend, this device will get your English skills growing, fast!

 One tool is the language learning program FluentU.
 It teaches with English videos and has similar vocabulary building-features as the Kindle.
-When you’re watching an English video on FluentU, you can hover over the provided subtitles to find out what a word means.
-Like the Kindle, there are also review tools like quizzes and flashcards for new words.

 Whether you’re building your vocabulary or looking for entertainment, taking advantage of tech tools will get your English skills growing, fast!

 If you like learning English through movies and online media, you should also check out FluentU.
 FluentU lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here: